Barqawiz/FastAPI_Twitter_Auth/README.md

 # FastAPI Twitter Auth
- Create twitter login API using FastAPI.
+ Create twitter authentication API using FastAPI.

 ## Introduction
-Fast API template for social login using twitter API.
-This API can be used as python backend for mobiles and websites authentication using twitter.
+Fast API template for social authentication using twitter API.
+This API can be used as python backend for mobiles and websites login and registration using twitter.

 <img width="580px" src="resource/twitter_api.png" alt="[ Available Functions ]"/>